EliaTogni/Univault/Classes/Simulation.md

 immagine

 The last iteration is the $r$-th success.
 On the previous iteration ($i-1$ iteration) we got $r-1$ successes.
-The probability of getting this configuration is defined by a binomial random variable:
+The probability of getting this configuration is defined by a binomial Random Variable:

 $$\binom{i - 1}{r -1} p^{r-1}(1-p)^{i-1 -(r-1)}$$